bpn1/curation/README.md

 After you installed yarn you can setup the project by running `yarn` in the root directory.

-You can begin developing by running the wepack-dev-server using the command:
+You can begin developing the frontend by running the wepack-dev-server using the command:

     npm install
     npm run dev